lolasundara/portfolio/_case-study/lala-skin.md

 name: "lala-skin"
 image: "/images/lala-skin.png"
 title: "LALA SKIN ESSENTIALS"
-category: "[Digital Marketing & Print]"
+category: "[Digital Branding, Packaging & Print]"
 details: "Lala Skin Essentials is a growing skin care brand that was founded on the principles of providing high-quality, effective, and organic skincare products suitable for all skin types.
 As the in-house contracted Graphic Designer, I am responsible for improving the company's marketing materials and social platforms.
 Scroll below to view some of the bits and pieces that I have created."
 exploration:
   - ct-sketch-1.png